fbpx

 John Logan

-President Logan was inaugurated on April 14, 1962.
-He oversaw more campus expansion, including the construction of Tinker Dormitory, Dana Science Building, and the new President’s House.
-The Hollins College Apartments were also acquired during this time; they were demolished in 2023.
-He also directed development of the first long-range, comprehensive master campus plan, including the moving of Carvin’s Creek.
+President John Logan was inaugurated on April 14, 1962.
+He oversaw more campus expansion, including the construction of Tinker Dormitory, Dana Science Building, and the new president’s house.
+The Hollins College Apartments were also acquired during this time.
+He also directed development of the first long-range, comprehensive master campus plan, including the moving of Carvins Creek.
 “The Rock” was dug up during this time and placed near Dana Science Building.
 The 125th anniversary of Hollins was celebrated during his tenure; the first Hollins Medal is awarded on Founder’s Day as part of the celebration.

-He also oversaw several academic changes, including the adoption of the “New Curriculum”, the establishment of Short Term (J-Term), and independent exam system, the establishment of the Master of Art and Liberal Studies program, Hollins Abroad London, and the Horizon Program.
-The first The Hollins Critic was published by the English Department, and Francis Niederer’s Hollins: an Illustrated History was also published.
-Hollins also got its first computer during this time.
+Logan also oversaw several academic changes, including the adoption of the “new curriculum”, the establishment of Short Term (J-Term), and independent exam system, the establishment of the Master of Art in liberal studies program, Hollins Abroad-London, and the Horizon program.
+The first The Hollins Critic was published by the English department, and Frances Niederer’s Hollins: an Illustrated History was also published.
+Hollins got its first computer during this time.

 • John Rutherford “Jack” Everett 1950 – 1960